rozap/perf/README.md

 * do the login on startup
-* make the menu have links to get around
+* make state refresh on reloading a page

+* make yams a genstage